logo

 Smartphones allowed at public events, says Media Council

-CEO David Omwoyo says trained and accredited journalists are at liberty to use the gadgets at public events
+CEO David Omwoyo says trained, accredited journalists can use the gadgets at events.

 In Summary